isomerpages/moe-riversidesec2/_resources/Secondary 1 Registration 2026/Mother Tongue Languages.md

 </li>
 </ul>
 <p>For students who are eligible (meet MOE's criteria) to offer HMTL, MOE
 HMTL option form will be sent via Parents Gateway.
-Parents/legal guardians will be required to respond through the PG consent forms by&nbsp;24<sup>th</sup>&nbsp;December 2025, 12:00 pm.</p>
+Parents/guardians will be required to respond through the PG consent forms by&nbsp;24<sup>th</sup>&nbsp;December 2025, 12:00 pm.</p>
 <p>Students who perform well in G3 MTL during Secondary 1 and show a strong
 interest in the subject will have the opportunity to take Higher Mother